Manage lineage¶

 save()

-method to actually create the column process. - The response will include that single column process asset that was created.
+through which to connect to the tenant. - The response will include that single column process asset that was created.

 - The response will also include the 5 column assets (3 inputs, 2 outputs) that were updated.